meshery/meshery/docs/playground.md

 nav_order: 5
 ---

-This is the Playground - managing service meshes page.
-This is the Performance - benchmarking service meshes page.
+The Playground is where you will learn about the functionality of different service meshes and visually manipulate mesh configuration.
 ## Table of contents
 {: .no_toc }